itjuana-bootcamp/DevOps/capstone_project/README.md

      - Only if tests are success, build the container

 ## 4. Update "Hello World!" to "Hello DevOps!"
 - Update the node js application to display "Hello DevOps!" instead of "Hello World!" using ansible.

+## 5. Solution
+- Update the node js application to display "Hello DevOps!" instead of "Hello World!" using ansible.
+"Hello World!" to "Hello DevOps!"
+- Update the node js application to display "Hello DevOps!" instead of "Hello World!" using ansible.